The Bankrate promise

 - While not quite a tiny house, the smaller size of a bungalow means that your utility bills will likely be lower than those in a larger home, and the property may have a smaller carbon footprint.

-- Older bungalows may have unique features like built-in cabinets and lighting, wainscoting, and exposed ceiling beams.
-“For people who like that design, they have real charm,” says architect Peter LaBau, author of The New Bungalow Kitchen.
+- Older bungalows may have unique features like built-in cabinets and lighting, wainscoting and exposed ceiling beams.
+“For people who like that design, they have real charm,” says LaBau.
 “They’re beautiful and efficient and a great place to live.”

 - There’s more potential to expand if you need more space in the future, since you can either build up or out (though the finished home may no longer be considered a bungalow).
 Many bungalows have a loft that can easily convert into either storage or living space.

 - Often located in cities or destination towns, bungalows may have appeal as a vacation property or second home.“A bungalow can be a charming place to get away to,” says Judy Zeder, a Realtor-Associate with the Jills Zeder Group at Coldwell Banker in Coral Gables, Florida. “[Consider them] if you’re going somewhere and you don’t want to live in a high-rise condo or own another big house.
 You just want a little place to fly into on the weekend.”

 - Though solidly built, many bungalows were constructed around 100 years ago.
 That means they may require additional upkeep and expenses, depending on how well they’ve been maintained by previous owners.